 Here, we’ve compiled some of our top picks of the best attractions in Northern Germany and the most fun places to stay.
 Read on to get a better idea of where are the best places to visit in Northern Germany and our top tips for a great vacation.

 For a first trip to the north of Germany or just an all-around good place to see, look no further than Berlin.
-It is the country’s largest city with an incredibly rich history and is a top destination in Europe in general.
+It is the country’s largest city with an incredibly rich history and a top destination in Europe.

 - Admire the landmarks such as the concert hall and the French and German churches at Gendarmenmarkt, the city’s market square